 North Jersey and South Jersey Teen Conference

-Held each spring, the North Jersey and South Jersey 4-H Teen Conference is an annual event which brings 4-H members in grades 8-13 together to practice leadership, citizenship and cooperation and is coordinated by the 4-H Youth Development Program as a youth-adult partnership with youth working directly with 4-H staff to plan and conduct the conference.
+The North Jersey 4‑H Teen Conference and the South Jersey 4‑H Teen Conference are both annual events that bring 4‑H members in grades 8–13 together to practice leadership, citizenship, and cooperation and are coordinated by the 4‑H Youth Development Program as a youth-adult partnership with youth working directly with 4‑H staff to plan and conduct the conferences.
 There is a cost to participate.

 Individuals who have completed 9th grade may qualify to become Counselors in Training (CIT), which is geared towards preparing young adults for the rigors of the camp counselor position through leadership and personal development experiences.
 Individuals who have completed 11th grade and are at least 16 years of age and older can apply to be a Camp Volunteer for a week.
 After volunteer training, individuals are assigned to assist camp staff in a cabin and a course area.